ASCRoy22/CodePathUnit10Project/README.md

   - [x] Checked off 2+ completed features
   - [x ] 2+ GIFs of build progress

-- [ ] Our 🎥 Demo Video
+- [ x] Our 🎥 Demo Video
-  - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.
+  - [ x] We have also added the Demo Video Link to the Group Info Form on the course portal.

 The following EXTRA features are implemented: